 - And the apostles assemble themselves to Jesus and reported to Him all things; whatever they did and whatever they taught.

-- And He told them: “You come here by yourselves to a secluded place on your own and rest a little.”
+- And He tells them: “You come here by yourselves to a secluded place on your own and rest a little.”
 For the men who come and the men who go were many, and they weren’t having an opportunity to eat.

 - And they departed in the boat into a secluded place on their own.